Updated Dodger Payroll

 2009: a minor league deal.
 He will earn $700,000 in the majors and can ask for his release if not on the 40-man roster by June 30 (per Troy Renck of the Denver Post).

-His major league salary is $700,000, and he was recalled on April 13, with 175 days remaining in the regular season.
+His major league salary is $700,000, and his contract was purchased on April 13, with 175 days remaining in the regular season.

 $700,000 x 175/183 = $669,399